Karl Wilhelm Wach

-Karl Wilhelm Wach (also Carl Wilhelm or Wilhelm Wach) (11 September 1787 – 24 November 1845) was a German painter.
+Karl (or Carl) Wilhelm Wach (11 September 1787 – 24 November 1845) was a German painter.

 Life

 Wach was born in Berlin in 1787, studied art at the Prussian Academy of Arts and was a pupil of painter Karl Kretschmar.
-At the age of just 20, Wach was commissioned to paint an altar piece for the Paretz village church and produced his "Christ with four Apostles" (1807).
+At the age of just 20, Wach was commissioned to paint an altar piece for the Paretz village church and produced his Christ with Four Apostles (1807).